w3f/Grants-Program/applications/QRUCIAL_DAO.md

 - In the short term, we'd like to have the grant, so development goes faster.
 QRUCIAL as a company will keep funding the project until it becomes self-sustaining (meaning, the governance system keeps the DAO running on its own).
 - CCTF (cryptoctf.org) is already a partner, helping to bring the best web3 hackers to the system.
 - Elfz'n'Trollz is a marketing partner, so we don't just develop a DAO, but also make it usable and visually acceptable to all audiences.
+- After final milestone, we will start building a larger community for QRUCIAL DAO and improve our partnership with CCTF.

 ## Additional Information :heavy_plus_sign: